felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

 Now, if we wanted to - we can actually run these as pure functions by using the `Identity` monad.

-This might be strange to you, don't worry we'll, get to this in the testing section below.
+This might be strange to you, don't worry, we'll get to this in the testing section below.

 ## Constraining Functions